-In honor of St. Francis, we invite you to pray an online novena, September 25 – October 3, culminating on his feast day, October 4.
+In honor of St. Francis, we invite you to pray an online Solemn Novena with us, September 25 – October 3, culminating on his feast day, October 4.

-You will receive the prayers for that day in your email inbox in both written, audio, and follow-along video formats.
+You will receive the prayers each morning for the nine days in your inbox.
+It will be in both written and audio follow-along video formats.

 Who was St. Francis of Assisi?

 He was a saint for all times, a saint for all people.

 He preached peace in an era when life without war was unthinkable.
 He embraced the poor while others treated them with scorn.
 And he allied himself with nature centuries before humanity understood its connection to every living thing.